 But for those looking to cast their line in an ethical and fun way, a little research and patience will go a long way.
 Admire the remnants of past civilizations and impressive mountainscapes as you indulge inshore fishing for big mullet, coastal fishing for sea bream or even deep sea fishing where you could catch Tuna, White Grouper or Yellowtail Amberjack.

-Start here you trip to Crete by booking your boat in Greece here.
+Start here you trip to Crete by renting your boat in Greece.

 As the former President of the Boating Industry Association, Rod’s passion for boating and fishing is utilised in his current role as Managing Director of CH Smith Marine.
 Offering his masterful expertise, Rod ensures that customers leave with a love for the sea that parallels his own.